Elvis!!! Ann-Margret!!! The 60th Anniversary Of VIVA LAS VEGAS!

 ‘Bye Bye Birdie’ Sets the Stage

-When Columbia Pictures decided to turn the 1960 stage play Bye Bye Birdie into a movie in 1962, they wanted Elvis Presley to play the lead role of teen idol Conrad Birdie, a character based on Elvis.
-However, Colonel Tom Parker stepped in and blocked Elvis from taking the role because he didn’t want Elvis to play a parody of himself.
+When Columbia Pictures decided to turn the 1960 stage play Bye Bye Birdie into a movie in 1962, they wanted Elvis Presley to play the lead role of teen idol Conrad Birdie.
+A character based on Elvis.
+However, Colonel Tom Parker stepped in and blocked Elvis from taking the role.
+This was because he didn’t want Elvis to play a parody of himself.

 Presley’s Viva Las Vegas co-star Ann-Margret did appear in Bye Bye Birdie.
-The actress was in cast in the movie after being noticed by the film’s director, George Sidney, while she was dancing at the Sands Casino in Las Vegas.
-Ann-Margret was no stranger to Vegas at this point, having performed with her mentor George Burns all over town in the preceding years.
+The actress was cast in the film after being noticed by its director, George Sidney, while she was dancing at the Sands Casino in Las Vegas.
+Ann-Margret was no stranger to Vegas at this point.
+The young actress had been performing with her mentor George Burns all over town.

 “George Burns has a gold mine in Ann-Margret… she has a definite style of her own, which can easily guide her to star status.”